1989 Dallas Cowboys season: Summary

 The only win by the Cowboys during the season was against the rival Redskins in Washington.
 Though the season seemed a complete failure, it would prove to be the prelude to many great years ahead.
 Troy Aikman and Michael Irvin, future centerpieces of the Cowboys’ 1992 to 1995 dynasty, headlined this team.
 During the season, star running back Herschel Walker would be traded to the Minnesota Vikings for multiple players and draft picks.
 By finishing 1–15 they would have received the top spot in the 1990 NFL draft; however, the pick was forfeited because the Cowboys drafted Walsh in the Supplemental Draft.
 Later, they would trade and draft a running back out of Florida named Emmitt Smith, with one of the many draft choices obtained from the Vikings in the Herschel Walker trade.
 Other notable additions to the team that year include center Mark Stepnoski, fullback Daryl Johnston, and defensive end Tony Tolbert.

 The two matchups between the Cowboys and Philadelphia Eagles (including one on Thanksgiving) were particularly hostile and became known as the Bounty Bowls.

 The 1989 season was the final NFL season for the legendary Ed "Too Tall" Jones and longtime offensive lineman Tom Rafferty.
+It was also the last season in a Cowboys uniform for stalwart cornerback Everson Walls, who went to the division rival Giants and helped them win Super Bowl XXV.

 The Cowboys’ futility matched that of the 1980 New Orleans Saints as they became the second NFL team to end a season at 1–15.